 My 3 biggest take-homes from our 2017 retreat were:

-2) The expansion of my ‘ability to hold space.’
+2) We must continue to grow in our ‘ability to hold space.’
 This deepening awareness we must continue to be willing to work for.
 It became more and more evident as the retreat moved on.
 My pure joy of being there, in love, infused with the silence, the teachings, the spiritual exercises woven into the week expertly by Kirsten and Ann...all of it was a lesson in how to grow in this consciousness so we can be a better witness and companion.

-3) How powerful it was supporting another in silence.
+3) Ability to be silent.
+How powerful it was supporting another in silence.
 It was one of the most potent experiences of the retreat, one of the most active exercises we did in a way.
 It’s one of those things that is hard to describe, you just must experience it for yourself.

 It’s an understatement to report that the time spent with these wonderful people was well worth it and it was so much more.
 We have more colleagues for life we can trust, more tools in our spiritual toolkit, new juice for our internal wellspring.

 Do you know you want to care more skillfully and confidently with your family & community?

 "Let's talk.
 I'll give you great suggestions for your vision; if we are a good fit to work more closely together, It will be my honor to invite you to join us."